 In 2015, three young Vietnamese-Hungarians with a passion for cooking and a background in fashion and design launched a trendy Asian-fusion restaurant, Sáo, in the tourist-packed Jewish Quarter of Budapest.
 Spurred by Sáo's success, they later opened Khan, another chic, Instragram-friendly venue, situated within the residential Újlipótváros neighborhood a bit outside the city center.

 Here, too, a striking interior complete with contemporary art, sleek wood finishes, concrete columns, and Asian collectibles is positively overwhelming.
-And here, too, the dishes are a collection of slightly overpriced but tasty pan-Asian staples ranging from dumplings (€6) to pho soups (€8), shrimp tempura (€6), fried rice (€8), and fried noodles (€9).
+And here, too, the dishes are a collection of slightly overpriced and unremarkable pan-Asian staples ranging from dumplings to pho soups to tempura to fried rice to fried noodles.